Please study the 15 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A program in which the code is distributed allowing programmers to alter and change the original software as much as they like.
+a program in which the code is distributed allowing programmers to alter and change the original software as much as they like

 USA